-Look up the conversions for each of the above online.
+Look up the conversions online.
 Use your skills from the first unit to make your program is user friendly and visually appealing on the screen.

 Bonus: combine all the conversions into one program that asks the user to select which conversion they would like to do first!